nth-commit/GalaxyCheck/docs/decisions.md

 It's also nice to test the public API, and means we probably won't need to test the aggregation functions directly.

 2021-01-03

+## Test generators with a hard-coded seed

+Most of the generator behaviour is itself tested through properties.

+It becomes tricky when you have to manage two levels of randomness.
+That's two levels of replication required when a test fails, one to control the test itself, and one to control the generator-under-test.
+We still get good variation in our tests if the other parameters are injected through properties.